-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes No million shares of common stock, \$0.01 par value per share, as of April 24, 2024.
+Yes No million shares of common stock, par value of \$0.01 per share, outstanding.